ultoxtung/LinkedOutServer/README.md

 ## Sample data
 Sample data can be found [here](https://drive.google.com/file/d/1cNSVeVk8bPR3z8l2FUc8r4v4HPm9esHK/view?usp=sharing)

-Feature:
-- 6 users, with username user0001 to user0006, password is the same as username
-- 3 companies, with username company01 to company03, password is the same as username (2)
-- educations, experiences, posts, jobs, comments, etc... data
-- tags, lots of tags
+There are 6 users, with username "user0001" to "user0006" and 3 companies, with username "company01" to "company03" (without quote marks).
+All the password is the same as username.
+All of them have already completed profile.
+There are also some prepared posts, jobs, comments, notifications, messages.
+All you have to do is importing the DB.

+Admin username is "admin", password "profNPT123" (without quote marks (2))